Barclays Bank Ireland appoints Kevin Wall as new CEO

-LONDON, June 26 Barclays has appointed Kevin Wall as the new chief executive of its bank in Ireland, the British lender said on Monday.
+LONDON, June 26 (Reuters) - Barclays has appointed Kevin Wall as the new chief executive of its bank in Ireland, the British lender said on Monday.

 Wall, who will replace Sasha Wiggins, most recently served as chairman of corporate banking and vice chairman, investment banking and will be based in Dublin.
 He will take up his position with immediate effect, Barclays said.